automagica/automagica/README.md

 All source code and other files in this repository, unless stated otherwise, are copyright of Oakwood Technologies BVBA.

 ### Commercial license
-Need a commercial license for Automagica or would you like to embed Automagica in your software offerings or services?
+Need a commercial license for Automagica or would you like to embed Automagica or its capabilities in your software offerings or services?
 Contact us at [sales@automagica.com](mailto:sales@automagica.com).